kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/gloo_istio_mtls.md

 This guide was tested with Gloo v1.3.1.

 {{% notice note %}}
-Please note that for gloo versions 1.1.x and up, you must run: `kubectl label namespace default discovery.solo.io/function_discovery=disabled` before editing the upstream.
+Please note that for gloo versions 1.1.x and up, you must run: `kubectl label namespace default discovery.solo.io/function_discovery=disabled` before editing the Upstream.
 This prevents your changes from being overwritten.
 {{% /notice %}}

 ### Kubernetes versions

 This guide was tested with GKE v1.15.

 Please note that if you are running Kubernetes > 1.12 in Minikube, you may run into several issues later on when installing Istio in SDS mode.
 This mode requires the projection of the istio-token service account tokens into volumes.
 We recommend installing Istio in a cluster which has this feature turned on by default (for example, GKE).

 ---